nowaalex/masters-parsed/README.md

 This utility parses [https://masterspl.com/](https://masterspl.com/) website with the help of [headless chrome](https://developer.chrome.com/blog/headless-chrome) and provides more beautiful matches statistics.

-## Why it is not deployed?

-1. I am lazy

-2. Free hosting plans are too limited to run it

 ## Installation

 1. Clone this repository (if you know how) **or** select `master` branch, download all files and extract downloaded archive